History of Fujian Calling Crane Kungfu

 Our styles of kungfu use principles developed hundreds of years ago.
 Southern Crane Kungfu is a recognised martial arts club with direct links to China and Singapore.

-After Tiger style in Fujian came the Monkey style, called Tai Sheng in Chinese.
+After Tiger style evolved in Fujian, came the Monkey style, called Tai Sheng in Chinese.
 This playful, entertaining style evolved from Tiger and was therefore able to defeat it.
 Yet the rolling, crouching, grabbing and plucking techniques favoured by Monkey practitioners was defeated by the style that evolved from it, White Crane.
 White Crane was the last and most highly evolved of the five great ancestors of kungfu.
 It eventually evolved into five distinct styles of White Crane: Flying White Crane; Eating White Crane; Calling White Crane; Shaking White Crane; and Sleeping White Crane.

 In China, the White Crane is symbolic of long life.
 The great bird is believed to live a long time because its body contains vast quantities of jing, which translates as essential energy, or libido.
 The Crane is able to create jing easily as it is a calm and contemplative bird that has great powers of concentration.